D. Right to Freedom of Association, Expression, Advocacy, and Publication

-Students are free to form, join, and participate in groups or organizations that promote student interests, including but not limited to groups or organizations that are organized for intellectual, religious, social, economic, political, recreational, or cultural purposes.
+- Students are free to form, join, and participate in groups or organizations that promote student interests, including but not limited to, groups or organizations that are organized for intellectual, religious, social, economic, political, recreational, or cultural purposes, consistent with STU-01, Student Organizations.

-Students may engage in peaceful and orderly protests, demonstrations, and picketing that do not disrupt functions of the university, subject to appropriate regulation concerning time, place, and manner.
-If a student feels that this right has been violated, the student may file a request with the dean of students for an investigation and appropriate action.
+- If a student feels that this right has been violated, the student has the right to file a request with the campus chief student affairs officer for an investigation and appropriate action.

-Students who publish student publications under university auspices have the right to be free of university censorship.
-Student editors and managers may be suspended or removed from their positions only for proper cause and by appropriate proceedings conducted by the agency responsible for the appointment of such editors and managers.
+- Students who publish student publications under university auspices have the right to be free of university censorship.
+This right does not immunize students from being removed from such positions with proper cause and proceedings.